-Big Fords were given a freshen up for 1963 and was arguably the era of the best looking Galaxies.
+Arguably, with a freshen up of the big Fords for 1963, the Galaxie was now in its finest era and one of the most beautiful cars to wear the “Galaxie” badge.
 The lines were more squared off and the windshield was set at a more rakish angle.
 There was also a new grille and bumpers.
+It was a look that just ‘worked’.

-The '63 Galaxie 500XL features two chrome moldings on the side of the car with seven hash marks just in front of the new, larger taillights.
+The ’63 Galaxie 500XL features two chrome moldings on the side of the car with seven hash marks just in front large ‘afterburner’ style taillights.

-The interior of this car is new and looks great.
+The interior of this car still has the original seats and door panels and looks great.
 Convertibles were only available with all-vinyl interiors and offered in five different colors.

 Under the hood there is a 390 V8 with 4 barrel carburetor (300 horsepower) which is paired with a Cruise-O-Matic automatic transmission.